How To Start Podcasting

 I don’t enjoy editing, but I’m dangerous enough to do some myself.
 I use Garageband for editing.
 The better option is to hire someone.

 Final Polish: Auphonic low tech software to assemble an edited podcast.
 I use this software to polish the final podcast and publish directly to Libsyn, my hosting provider.
 Think of this as a final step.

 Determining Show length

 My advice is create the podcast episode that you want to listen to.
 If you like short podcasts, then make it short.
 Most podcasts are between 20-45 minutes in length.

 If you want to offer a transcription as part of your show notes, I use Speechpad they run around $1 x minute.
 There are other options but this is the only one I’ve used.

 I publish once to twice per week.
 Averaging towards once.
 I take a break at least once during the summer and over the holidays.
 I know people who batch episodes to cover these outage periods.
-I’ve yet to be ahead of the game :).
-I’m viewing this as a body of work project more than my attempt to be like CNN.
+I’ve yet to be ahead of the game.
+I view my podcast Work Life Play as a body of work project that builds over time.
+In the end, consistency wins.